rollkit/docs/docs/intro.md

 Rollkit rollups are deployed on specialized data availability layers like Celestia, which directly leverages the scalability of the DA layer.
 As more users join the network and run light nodes, modular blockchains like Celestia become more scalable, eliminating the risk of decreased scalability with increased adoption.

 - **Customizability:**
 Rollkit is built as an open-source, modular framework, to make it easier for developers to use existing modules and customize their rollups.
-There are no constraints on the type of virtual machine that can be used, the programming language for creating applications, the state proof type (zk vs fraud proofs), or any other part of the stack.
+There are no constraints on the type of virtual machine that can be used, the programming language for creating applications, the state proof type (zk- vs. fraud-proofs), or any other part of the stack.
 Making Rollkit rollups fully customizable.
 We're currently working on further abstractions and enhancing the ABCI compatibilities.

 - **Faster Time to Market:**
  Rollkit eliminates the need to bootstrap a validator set, manage a consensus network, incur high economic costs, and face other trade-offs that come with deploying a new layer 1.
 Deploying a rollup is as easy as deploying a smart contract, cutting the time it takes to bring blockchain products to market from months or even years to just minutes.